ppy/osu-wiki/news/2026/2026-09-09-osumania-4k-world-cup-round-of-16-recap.md

     </audio>
 </div>

 [Steamtekk](https://osu.ppy.sh/beatmapsets/2608577#mania/5839930) (RC4) charted by ::{ flag=BR }:: ::AutotelicBrown::{ user=4238941 } is a unique, steampunk-styled song by Kolaa, who took a very different approach in comparison to their other songs, which ended up working out nicely.
 The chart contains pretty much everything rice: from burst-heavy sections, to more flowy sections, and eventually climaxing with a very satisfying light jack section.
-Many thanks to ::Minerva Rin::{ user=30314534 } and [Hiro](https://osu.ppy.sh/users/15251809) for the illustration, ::Isuzaki::{ user=39126469 } and [Spoo](https://osu.ppy.sh/users/11805037) for the GFX, and ::Initial D::{ user=8382535 } for the storyboard!
+Many thanks to ::Minerva Rin::{ user=30314534 } and ::Hiro::{ user=15251809 } for the illustration, ::Isuzaki::{ user=39126469 } and ::Spoo::{ user=11805037 } for the GFX, and ::Initial D::{ user=8382535 } for the storyboard!

 ## Round of 16 summary